Visarion Puiu: Bishop of the Romanian Orthodox Diocese of Western Europe

 By May 1948, Puiu had reached Switzerland and was trying to obtain identification allowing him to cross into France.
 The Intergovernmental Committee for Refugees initially issued a voyage document; then, becoming aware of the clergyman's problematic past, withdrew it before conceding to grant him some form of temporary ID that allowed him to leave Switzerland.
 Puiu crossed into France, and his immigration status there, at least until 1955, is unclear.

 In 1948, the Eastern Orthodox Romanian figures in Paris chose to break communion with the Patriarchate in Bucharest and in the following year, Puiu created the Romanian Orthodox Diocese of Western Europe.
 In this new position, he put legionnaire priest Boldeanu in charge of the largest Parisian congregation.
 Sima, who had survived the war and remained the leader of a now exiled Iron Guard, recognized the importance of émigré Orthodox Church structures and re-established contact with Puiu in 1949.
 Other former Romanian politicians in exile, such as Nicolae Rădescu, also visited him in Paris at that time.
 Puiu behaved as a leader of the Romanian diaspora in Western Europe and embodied an element of resistance to the new Church hierarchy in Bucharest.

-The period between 1949 to 1953 was marked by legal and canonical conflict over the Church of the Holy Archangels situated in Rue Jean de Beauvais in Paris.
+The period between 1949 and 1953 was marked by legal and canonical conflict over the Church of the Holy Archangels situated in Rue Jean de Beauvais in Paris.
 The forceful removal of superior Martinian Iovanovici in 1949 was due to his close relationship with the former king Carol II.
 The opposition to Iovanovici was led by Puiu's protégé, Boldeanu, who had gained the community's trust and would retain it over the years.
 The communist government in Bucharest failed to obtain legal control over the edifice, which, by 1953, was secured by the local association of worshipers.
-However, under Eastern Orthodox cannon law, the situation of the parish was problematic.
-A long term solution was finally found in 1954 when Puiu entered in communion with the Russian Orthodox Church Outside Russia (ROCOR) and the parish council officially recognized Puiu's authority on 11 April.
+However, under Eastern Orthodox canon law, the situation of the parish was problematic.
+A long-term solution was finally found in 1954 when Puiu entered in communion with the Russian Orthodox Church Outside Russia (ROCOR) and the parish council officially recognized Puiu's authority on 11 April.